schraderL/GAGA/Scripts/06_Analyses/Orthology/README.md

 8 - Ampulex compressa: https://www.ncbi.nlm.nih.gov/genome/?term=Ampulicidae

-We re-annotated these genomes using our pipeline described in [Gene_annotation](../../03_Gene_annotation), confirmed the expected phylogeny relationships between these species and the ants based on [Peters et al. 2017](http://dx.doi.org/10.1016/j.cub.2017.01.027), and used the proteomes and phylogeny in OrthoFinder and following steps as detailed above.
+We re-annotated these genomes using our pipeline described in [Gene_annotation](../../03_Gene_annotation), confirmed the expected phylogeny relationships between these species and the ants based on [Peters et al. 2017](http://dx.doi.org/10.1016/j.cub.2017.01.027), and used the proteomes and phylogeny in OrthoFinder and conducted the following steps as detailed above.